 Sliders (AKA “Slideshows”, or when the main screen slides from image to image every couple of seconds), are a popular technique used by Japanese companies to showcase their products or services.
 It can solve a lot of internal issues like the competition between internal teams for “screen real estate” at the top of the homepage.
 And everyone like to showcase their range of products to the 1st time visitor.

 Please consider these issues with Sliders.

 Marketing Automation (MA) is a fantastic tool for nursing your customers along the road to purchasing your products.
 It is also an excellent opportunity to segment your customers, make the right offer to the right at the right time, and an opportunity to up sell existing customers.
 All these things are fantastic opportunities for Japanese businesses, but most Japanese SMBs don’t do it.
 Opportunity missed.

 For those Japanese companies that do use MA.
 Many of them buy expensive packages from major makers.
 These packages cost 200,000 Yen per year or more.
 This is unfortunate.
 Right now you can get similar functionality from services like Active Campaign ($50/month), Drip (free), Mautic (Open source).
 If you are not using overly complex MA techniques, chances are you are wasting your money.
 Save yourself some money, and get the campaigns started right now.
 You can always upgrade later.

-So their you have it, the top 10 mistakes.
+So there you have it, the top 10 mistakes.
 Which mistakes is your company making?
 Please leave a comment below.